 - Application and bursary deadline Closed

-The latest quantitative techniques for modelling infectious disease dynamics and control in humans, animals or plants.
+Learn the latest techniques for modelling infectious disease dynamics and control in humans, animals or plants

 The last two decades has seen a huge rise in the use of mathematical modelling across all areas of infectious disease research, from microbiology and pathogen evolution, through to large-scale epidemiology and public health.
 Professionals in these fields are now exposed to a wide range of models, often without receiving appropriate training.